mi0iou/ESP32C3-Wireless-Environmental-Datalogger/readme.md

 - BME680 library from Robert Hammelrath
 - Thanks to the MicroPython community
 - Thanks to Espressif for making such great SoC's

-## Author

-Tom Herbison
-- GitHub: mi0iou

-## Support

-If you find this project helpful, please ⭐ star this repository!

-For issues or questions, please open an issue on GitHub.

----

-**Built with ❤️ using ESP32-C3 and MicroPython**